May 2018 inter-Korean summit: Aftermath

-During the 1 June meeting, officials from both countries agreed to move forward with the military and Red Cross talks.
+The high-level talks between the two Koreas were held as scheduled on 1 June at the Peace House south of Panmunjom.
+The South Korean side was led by Minister of Unification Cho Myoung-gyon, and included Vice Minister of Land, Infrastructure and Transport Kim Jong-ryol, Vice Minister of Culture, Sports and Tourism Roh Tae-gang, Director of the Unification Policy Office of the Ministry of Unification Kim Nam-jung, and Director of the Prime Minister's Office Ahn Moon-hyeon.
+The North Korean side was led by Chairman of the Committee for the Peaceful Reunification of the Fatherland Ri Son-gwon, and included Vice Minister of Railways Kim Yoon-hyuk, Vice Minister of Sports Won Gil-woo, Vice Chairman of the Committee for the Peaceful Reunification of the Fatherland Park Yong-il, and Vice Chairman of the Committee for National Economic Cooperation Park Myong-chol.
+Officials from both countries agreed to move forward with the military and Red Cross talks.
 Both Koreas also agreed to reopen a liaison office located within a factory park in Kaesong which had been jointly operated by the countries as an economic zone until the South shut it down in February 2016 after a North Korean nuclear test.
+The two countries agreed to hold a general-level meeting at the Unification Pavilion north of Panmunjom on 14 June 2018, and a sports meeting at the Peace House on June 18 to discuss the joint participation of the two countries in the Jakarta Asian Games.
 The first talks involving the Red Cross and military were then held at North Korea's Mount Kumgang resort on 22 June 2018 and during the talks, it was agreed that family reunions which had been cancelled in 2015 would resume between 20 and 26 August 2018.